cloudflare/cloudflare-ingress-controller/README.md

 ```

-#### Deploy the warp controller
+#### Deploy the Warp controller

-This will create a service account for the warp controller, and
+This will create a service account for the Warp controller, and
 create a Kubernetes "deployment" resource for the controller
 (just like `kubectl run` would).